sysnet-ai/git-going/README.md

 `> git commit`

 However, it is a bit more complicated than that.
-Before you create a **commit** you need to ‘stage it’ (What!?
-More verbs!? - Yes, unfortunately :/ )
+Before you create a **commit** you need to **stage it** (What!?
+More verbs!? - Yes, unfortunately :/)

 While you’re working and changing different files, git sees and tracks all of these changes.
 However, it lets you pick which ones you want to commit.
-The act of picking the files you want to **commit **is what is known as ‘staging’.
+The act of picking the files you want to **commit** is what is known as **staging**.

 **Staging your commit: **